Coronavirus: Delhi takes emergency measures amid 'third wave' | DW | 18.11.2020

 'No chance' of another lockdown

-Despite concerns of a looming health "crisis," Delhi Health Minister Satyendar Jain said that there would be "no chance of reimposition of lockdown" in Delhi.
-"The festival is over and the crowds will get thinner in markets from now on," he told DW.
+Despite concerns of a looming health "crisis," Delhi Health Minister Satyendar Jain said that there would be "no chance of a reimposition of lockdown" in Delhi.
+"The festival is over, and the crowds will get thinner in markets from now on," he told DW.

 He partly attributed the coronavirus surge to contact tracing and targeted testing of the population.
 He also said the rise was due to increased RT-PCR testing as opposed to rapid antigen tests, which he said tend to generate more false negatives.